$File: //depot/povray/smp/windows/readme.html $

 NOTE: it is not necessary to build the DLL's unless you want to modify

 library is required.
-You can just use the DLL's included with the beta
+You can just use the DLL's included with the official

 Select the Configuration Manager (found in the Build menu) and for each configuration that you wish to build the editors with, tick the cmedit and codemax checkboxes.